In the Dental Chair

 However, once that adrenaline wears off, patients may begin to notice pain, swelling, tenderness, sensitivity, or bleeding.
 These could be signs of a more significant underlying dental injury requiring immediate attention.
 Car accident victims commonly report cracked enamel, crown fractures, impactions, loose or chipped teeth, and more longstanding orofacial injuries like TMJ issues.

 In order to properly diagnose the root cause (no pun intended) of your discomfort and provide an effective treatment plan, a dentist will need to know how and when you sustained your injuries, and how post-traumatic symptoms have impacted your daily routine.
 Your dentist will perform an oral examination and may order a series of imaging tests to determine the best path forward.

 During your visit, make an effort to provide as much detail as possible regarding your injuries.
-Be sure indicate whether you are experiencing any of the following:
+Be sure to indicate whether you are experiencing any of the following:

 - Altered occlusion

 - Difficulty chewing or speaking

 - Limited jaw movement

 - Pain when opening or closing mouth